blindnet-io/product-management/refs/high-level-architecture/readme.md

 This interoperability SHOULD support the following (extreme) example scenarios:

-- A System that uses Keycloak for user identity management, can use our Data Capture component in combination with 3rd party Encryption library.
-The System can instantiate and use our Privacy Computation Engine, and implement their own Storage able to automatically interpret and enforce actions resulting as output of the DPrivacy Computation Engine (automatic deletion and modification).
+- A System that uses Keycloak for user identity management, CAN use our Data Capture component in combination with 3rd party Encryption library.
+The System CAN instantiate and use our Privacy Computation Engine, and implement their own Storage able to automatically interpret and enforce actions resulting as output of the DPrivacy Computation Engine (automatic deletion and modification).

-- A System that is essentially a wordpress website, can embed the Capture Component in a wordpress webform, use the Storage Component, the Data Consumer Interface (as separate from the wordpress website), use Privacy Computation Engine and embed the Privacy Request Capture Interface in the wordpress website respecting its look and feel.
+- A System that is essentially a wordpress website, CAN embed the Capture Component in a wordpress webform, use the Storage Component, the Data Consumer Interface (as separate from the wordpress website), use Privacy Computation Engine and embed the Privacy Request Capture Interface in the wordpress website respecting its look and feel.

-- A System that has their own user identity management, uses 3rd party e2ee library, has its own storage and interfaces for data view, can instantiate the Privacy Computation Engine and use only the parts of the Data Consumer Interface related to Privacy Request parametrization and approval.
+- A System that has their own user identity management, uses 3rd party e2ee library, has its own storage and interfaces for data view, CAN instantiate the Privacy Computation Engine and use only the parts of the Data Consumer Interface related to Privacy Request parametrization and approval.

 ### Separation of Form and Function

-The components of [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit) MUST be made in such a way that a client [Systems](../lexicon/RFC-Lexicon-2.md#system) can use only the functional part and implement its own interfaces or otherwise achieve its own desired look and feel and UX.
+The components of [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit) MUST be made in such a way that a client [Systems](../lexicon/RFC-Lexicon-2.md#system) CAN use only the functional part and implement its own interfaces or otherwise achieve its own desired look and feel and UX.

 ### Different Privacy Request Response Scenarios

-Thanks to the *Privacy Computation Engine* the system allows to automatically (or semi-automatically) process Data Rights Requests, and do so in a distributed context of several Systems sharing and processing Data Subject's data.
+Thanks to the *Privacy Computation Engine* the system allows to automatically (or semi-automatically) process Privacy Requests, and do so in a distributed context of several Systems sharing and processing Data Subject's data.

-When *Privacy Requests* are transmitted from one System to another, there may be several scenarios for responding to the Data Subject.
+When *Privacy Requests* are transmitted from one System to another, there are several scenarios for responding to the Data Subject.

 The design of [blindnet devkit](../lexicon/RFC-Lexicon-2.md#blindnet-devkit) MUST at least support the following scenarios: